nowcommunity/nowdatabase/documentation/user_rights.md

 ## User Rights Table

+NOTE: This is how user rights are implemented in the current version, it might change later.

 | test             | Locality | Species | References | Time Units | Time Bounds | Regions | Persons | Projects | Museums | Sedimentary Structures | Sending Email |
 | ---------------- | -------- | ------- | ---------- | ---------- | ----------- | ------- | ------- | -------- | ------- | ---------------------- | ------------- |
 | Admin            | ALL      | ALL     | ALL        | ALL        | ALL         | ALL     | ALL     | ALL      | ALL     | ALL                    | ALL           |